Speech Language Pathologists

 Currently, Andrea provides services to children within the early intervention program within Arlington and Alexandria City.

 Amanda Kelley, MS, OTR/L, ATP – Amanda received her Master’s of Science degree in Occupational Therapy from Shenandoah University and has been practicing as a Pediatric Occupational Therapist for over 20 years.
 She has worked in a variety of settings including outpatient, schools and early intervention and has a passion for working with the birth to 3 population.
 She has extensive experience working with children who have feeding and swallowing challenges and she also holds a certification in Assistive Technology.
-At PPTS, Amanda provides services to children within our early intervention program and helps to co-lead our therapist teaming group.
+At PPTS, Amanda provides services to children within our early intervention program and co-leads our therapist teaming group.

 Christine LaPorte, MOT, OTR/L – Christine grew up in Texas and received her Bachelor of Science degree in Health and Exercise Science with a minor in Psychology from the University of Oklahoma.
 She returned to Texas to receive her Master of Occupational Therapy from the University of Texas Medical Branch.
 She works with children in the outpatient program at PPTS and specializes in helping children develop their Activities of Daily Living (self-care) skills.